 Still, skepticism exists.

-Prior to the announced discovery of the illusive, short-lived particle, one observer commented: “…something is missing, we simply don’t quite know what that something might be.”
+Prior to the announced discovery of the elusive, short-lived particle, one observer commented: “…something is missing, we simply don’t quite know what that something might be.”
 5

 Whether or not real, theorists assigned the minuscule particle the task of giving mass to enough matter to eventually decorate our universe with today’s stars and planets.

 This is a tall order given the unknown limits of the cosmic dimension.
 “The visible universe” is estimated by some to measure 160 billion light-years across—with no known boundaries and containing “about 70,000 million-million-million stars,” 6 red-hot balls of fire hanging like untethered, decorative ornaments in vacant emptiness.